codatio/sample-project-sync-for-expenses/README.md

 - Copy the `.env.example` file into a `.env.local` file

+### 2. Set your Codat auth header

+- Set the `CODAT_AUTH_HEADER` to your [authorization header](https://docs.codat.io/using-the-api/authentication).

-### 2. Open up a local tunnel
+### 3. Open up a local tunnel

-This demo relies on webhooks that signal whether a Sync has completed successfully, or failed.
-To allow Codat's webhooks to call this demo app, you'll need to open up a local tunnel.
-We recommend using `localtunnel`:
+This demo relies on webhooks that signal when a sync has completed successfully (or failed).
+To allow Codat's webhooks to hit this demo app, you'll need to open up a local tunnel.
+We recommend using [localtunnel](https://theboroer.github.io/localtunnel-www/):

 - Run `localtunnel`